Common Lisp

 argument accepts input from stdin.
 So can ECL's--shell

-argument, but not when given a heredoc, for some reason.
+argument, but not when given a heredoc, for some reason. - The "//" in the value given to

 CL_SOURCE_REGISTRY="~/src/dirmake/:~/quicklisp/dists/quicklisp/software//" sbcl --script <<EOF (require 'asdf) (asdf:load-system :dirmake) (dirmake:main) EOF